MogitBT/Tic-Tac-Toe/README.md

 - Dynamic game board display.
 - Improved bot's performance in single player
 - Feature to save and retrive game using pickle
-- Tutorial Mode for beginners
+- Tutorial Mode for beginners which compramises of basic and advanced level

 ## Requirements
 - Python 3.x